artenax/fractal/README.md

 Fractal is translated by the GNOME translation team on [Damned lies](https://l10n.gnome.org/).

-If you want to add *a new language* you should update the file `fractal-gtk/po/LINGUAS` and add the code for that language to the list.

-Get the pot file from [the Fractal module page on Damned lies](https://l10n.gnome.org/module/fractal/).
+Find your language in the list on [the Fractal module page on Damned lies](https://l10n.gnome.org/module/fractal/).

 ### Password Storage